amlcloud/screen-autotest/README.md

 ## Step 1: Prerequisites
 Make sure you have Node.js installed on your machine.
 Cypress requires Node.js version 14 or above.
-You can check your Node.js version by running the command in your terminal
+You can check your Node.js version by running the command in your terminal.
 ```
 node -v
 ```